 Toxic sewage contamination is the most hazardous contamination issue we deal with.
 You have no idea of the harmful toxins in sewage.
-The contamination pool might contain blood borne pathogens, flesh eating bacterias, Hepatits C, and other disease causing toxins.
+The contamination pool might contain blood borne pathogens, flesh eating bacteria, Hepatitis C, and other disease causing toxins.

 Sanitary Sewer Overflows (SSOs) happen every day across the nation.
 When they occur they can spread raw sewage into basements and out of manholes and cause extensive damage and the risk of disease in both indoor and outdoor environments.
-Sanitary sewer overflows can be caused by many factors.
+Many factors can cause sanitary sewer overflows.
 They are typically associated with sewer pipe blockages that may have been caused by pipe breaks or cracks due to tree roots, system deterioration, insufficient system capacity and construction mishaps.
 For those unfortunate enough to have this occur in their home or place of business there are environmental and health and safety concerns that need to be addressed.

 Toxic sewage contamination can host an array of chemical and microbial contaminants and pathogens.
 These contaminants soak into porous building materials and can be an immediate potential threat to building occupants.
-Listed below are contaminants often associated with a sanitary sewer overflow: • Mold can be present in the sewage as well as allow already present mold spores to begin growing in the flooded environment in as short as 24 to 48 hours.
+Listed below are contaminants have a connection to sanitary sewer overflow: • Mold can be present in the sewage as well as allow already present mold spores to begin growing in the flooded environment in as short as 24 to 48 hours.
 Molds can cause allergies, trigger asthma, can release mycotoxins and cause infections.

 Only hire licensed professionals trained with dealing with sewage contamination in accordance with IICRC S500.
-Generally anything directly impacted with sewage should be discarded under full containment.
+You should generally discard anything that sewage directly impacted under full containment.
 Maximal protective equipment is necessary.
-Ingress and Egress considerations should be made in advance due to cross contamination.
+You should make Ingress and Egress considerations in advance due to cross contamination.
 If you walk through the sewage area then go up the stairs into a living area you’ve now contaminated the stairs and the living area.